Samsung Galaxy A72 vs Galaxy A71 5G

 This year, we are expecting the same great things to happen with the Galaxy A72, the 2021 instalment of the popular Samsung upper midrange model number, that is why we are comparing the Galaxy A72 vs Galaxy A71 to prep you for the choosing game.
 You may also be interested in our:

-Samsung is making the Galaxy A72 slightly larger and wider than its predecessor to accommodate the longer display diagonal.
-Anything above six inches in height is unwieldy to carry around or operate with one hand, and both phones are at fault here, so we'd rather have the slightly larger - 6.7" vs 6.5" - display.
+Samsung is making the Galaxy A72 slightly larger, thicker, and wider than its predecessor to accommodate the longer display diagonal.
+Anything above six inches in height is unwieldy to carry around or operate with one hand anyways, and both phones are at fault here, so we'd rather have the slightly larger - 6.7" vs 6.5" - display.
+Both displays are very bright, tuned towards the colder side of the spectrum, and exhibit about average color credibility score for the price range.
+The higher refresh rate panel on the A72 wins hands down, as it's 2021, and once you go high, it's hard to go 60Hz again.

 We don't mind this plastic-to-glass feel, as it allows for some intriguing pattern finishes, and helps to lower the weight that is bordering on ridiculous with today's big glass phones.
 Moreover, you can toss it around without worrying it will crack and fracture, just what we'd expect from our midrangers - not to think and baby them as much as their expensive flagship siblings in the Galaxy line.